Visas and Entrance Formalities

 Citizens of EU countries and those of Iceland, Liechtenstein, Norway and Switzerland do not need a visa.
 A personal identification card is sufficient to enter Germany.
 If your stay in Germany is longer than 90 days you are obliged to register your residency.
 Please remember to register your place of residence within two weeks after arriving in Heidelberg at one of the local Residents’ Offices.

-Short stays of less than three months
+• Short stays of less than 90 days

 If your stay in Germany will not be longer than 90 days per half year, a so-called Schengen visa (C Visa) is generally sufficient.
 You must apply for this at a German consulate or embassy in your home country before coming to Germany.

-Stays of longer than three months
+• Stays of longer than 90 days

 The national visa, however, allows you to enter and stay in Germany.
 To travel within the first three months of your stay to another Schengen country (for example to a conference) is possible.

 The national visa is generally issued for a period of three months.
 After entering Germany you must apply for a residence permit based on this visa.
-Recently is has become possilbe to obtain a National Visa valid up to one year, given that you are not planning to stay longer than one year.
+Recently is has become possible to obtain a National Visa valid up to one year, given that you are not planning to stay longer than one year.
 Please inquire at your local German embassy about this possibility.

-Please Note
+Please note

 In case of doubt please contact the German consulate or the local embassy pertaining to the specific case.